IS YOUR HEAD SPINNING AFTER A TERRIBLE RELATIONSHIP FIGHT?

 Relationship fights are the worst.
 We’ve all been there.
 I can also tell you that, as an online couples counselor and couples therapist who’s seen a lot, everyone is capable of going absolutely bananas during a relationship fight.
 Any marriage counselor will tell you that the sanest, most intelligent, reasonable, successful people — brilliant CEOs, steady-handed surgeons, unflappable news anchors, and uber-rational captains of industry can all become unhinged in the heat of the moment.
-Before I became a marriage counselor, the adventure husband and I spent a good deal of the 90’s trying to knock the corners off each other too.
+Before I became a marriage counselor, the adventure husband and I spent a good deal of the 90’s trying to knock the corners off each other, sometimes dramatically.
 So I understand what it feels like to have had a terrible blowout fight, said things I regretted, and feel worried that irreparable damage has been done to your relationship.

 We actually know, from research, that when people get into this elevated fight-or-flight state they literally cease to think coherently, and the part of their brain that encodes ideas into language stops functioning well.
 We enter a primal state where our feelings are expressed through our actions — dishes are thrown, doors are slammed, or we screech off dramatically in cars to convey what our words no longer can.
 We disintegrate into inarticulate screaming, or lash out with insults intended to wound.
 [Read: Why Your Partner is Angry].
 It can get intense, and scary.